loopbackio/loopback-next/docs/site/Interceptor-generator.md

 } from '@loopback/core';

 /**
- * This class will be bound to the application as a global `Interceptor` during
+ * This class will be bound to the application as a non-global `Interceptor` during
  * `boot`
  */
 @injectable({tags: {key: TestInterceptor.BINDING_KEY}})